akando42/next-map/public/content/posts/03-20/index.md

 lng: 34.77046631494252
 path: "/the_power_of_imagination_and_the_jewish_secrets"
 cover: "content/posts/03-20/spykman-world-gravitational_lensing.jpg"
+summary: "Trapping, attracting and luring targets to Western European strong points have been a highly effective strategies to conquer and convert entire Siberia and North Africa population into their orbit."
 date: "03-20"
 title: "The Power of Imagination and the Jewish Secrets"
 tags: ['Israel', 'Germany', 'Rome', 'Jewish', 'Christian','Islam','Spykman World','Nicholas Spykman']